-Bristol Technology & Engineering Academy is a University Technical College, taking students in year 10 and above from schools across Bristol and beyond.
+Bristol Technology & Engineering Academy is a University Technical College, taking students in from schools across Bristol and beyond.
 We are a fully comprehensive school, offering a broad curriculum in the STEM subjects (Science, Engineering, Technology and Maths).
 We support educational inclusion and take students regardless of academic ability, ethnicity, impairment or background and provide equal opportunities.
 We aim to identify any barriers to learning or participation as soon as is possible, to ensure the very best education for your child.

 How will we know if your child needs extra help?

 Before your child starts with us, we will have gathered information from:

 - Feeder schools and end of KS3 National Curriculum levels

 - The results of the CATs test, sat prior to admission

 - Any external agencies involved with your child

 - Our attending any transfer meetings, where invited